xofrane/UPSRJ-ARQUITECTURA-DE-SOFTWARE/README.md

 - How does modularization improve maintainability?
 - What are the risks of tight coupling in evolving systems?
 - Which components are most sensitive to change, and how can we isolate them?
+- How would the second CR (search by ID or keyword) have been more difficult if the service and repository were tightly coupled?
+- What parts of the project are provided by the framework (Flask)?
+- What parts are defined by our architecture?
+- What parts implement design patterns?